JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

     **Some bundles may require you to run a build script prior to or in lieu of running ecbuild, particularly if you are running on an HPC system.
 Check the README file in the top directory of the bundle repository to see if this is necessary, particularly if you encounter problems running ecbuild, cmake, or ctest.**

-As described :doc:`here </inside/developer_tools/cmake>`, ecbuild is a sophisticated interface to CMake.
+As described in :ref:`cmake_devtools`, ecbuild is a sophisticated interface to CMake.
 So, if there are any CMake options or arguments you wish to invoke, you can pass them to ecbuild and it will kindly pass them on to CMake.
 The general calling syntax is:

 .. code-block:: bash

    ecbuild [ecbuild-options] [--] [cmake-options] <src-directory>

-Where :code:`src-directory` is the path to the source code of the bundle you wish to build.
+Where :code:`src-directory` is the path to the source code of the bundle you wish to build (in this case, your :code:`JEDI_SRC`).
 The most useful ecbuild option is debug:

 .. code-block:: bash

-   ecbuild --build=debug ../src/fv3-bundle
+   ecbuild --build=debug $JEDI_SRC

 This will invoke the debug flags on the C++ and Fortran compilers and it will also generate other output that may help you track down errors when you run applications and/or tests.
 You can also specify which compilers you want and you can even add compiler options.
 For example:

 .. code-block:: bash

-   ecbuild -- -DCMAKE_CXX_COMPILER=/usr/bin/g++ -DCMAKE_CXX_FLAGS="-Wfloat-equal -Wcast-align" ../src/fv3-bundle
+   ecbuild -- -DCMAKE_CXX_COMPILER=/usr/bin/g++ -DCMAKE_CXX_FLAGS="-Wfloat-equal -Wcast-align" $JEDI_SRC

-If you are working on an HPC system, then we recommend that your first check to see if there are :doc:`JEDI modules <../jedi_environment/modules>` installed on your system.
+If you are working on an HPC system, then we recommend that your first check to see if there are :ref:`top-modules` installed on your system.
 If your system is listed on this modules documentation page then you can simply load the modules as described there and you will have access to ecbuild, eckit, and many other third-party libraries.
+Also, be sure to check out the :ref:`hpc_users_guide` page for more information on HPCs.

 If your system is not one that is supported by the spack-stack maintainers, then refer to the spack-stack instructions on how to generate a site config and install the environment yourself.